 This dish has beautifully shredded chicken and frozen veggies (Who’s gonna know?) enveloped in a luscious, silky sauce.
 Now that easy sauce is homemade, but to take it next level, it has a little sherry.
 That sherry is optional but highly recommended.

 And while this is not a “cheesy” casserole, there is a little cheese involved.
-Just a smidge on top of the casserole, then a good pinch on top of the biscuits along with some melted butter.
+There’s just a smidge on top of the casserole before the biscuits go on.
+But even better, there’s a good pinch of cheese on top of the biscuits along with some melted butter.

 These biscuits (even tho they are the kind you pop open from the dairy case – the small ones with layers) pretty much steal the show.
 That bit of cheese with the butter just melts into the biscuit top making the top all crispity!
 Yup.
 I don’t know any better word to describe it.
 Crispity is is!